By Shanon Roberts, on 13 April 2023

 Difference Between a Target Audience and Buyer Persona

 Your target audience should not be confused with your buyer persona.
 Although closely related, these two concepts are actually notably distinct.
 Let’s take a look at how they differ.

-A buyer persona is a fictional character who represents your ideal customers, those that are most likely to buy your products or services.
+A buyer persona is a fictional character who represents your ideal customers, those who are most likely to buy your products or services.

 - Personal information: Name, age and geographic location.

 - Content preferences: Favorite channels, content formats, tones, and styles.